Zach Boychuk: Playing career

-On December 29, 2010 he had his first multi-goal NHL game, with two goals, against the Ottawa Senators.
+On December 29, 2010, he had his first multi-goal NHL game, with two goals, against the Ottawa Senators.

-During the shortened 2012–13 season, on January 31, 2013 he was claimed off waivers from the Hurricanes by the Pittsburgh Penguins.
+During the shortened 2012–13 season, on January 31, 2013, he was claimed off waivers from the Hurricanes by the Pittsburgh Penguins.
 In going scoreless in seven games with the Penguins, he was again placed on waivers and subsequently claimed by the Nashville Predators on March 5, 2013.
-On March 21, 2013 he was re-claimed by the Hurricanes on waivers.
+On March 21, 2013, he was re-claimed by the Hurricanes on waivers.
 On December 6, 2013, after starting the season in the AHL, Boychuk was recalled by the Hurricanes after an injury to veteran defenseman Mike Komisarek.

-On July 7, 2015, Boychuk continued his tenure with the Hurricanes in signing a one-year, two-way contract with the club which would pay him $600,000 in the NHL or $200,000 in the AHL with his salary being guaranteed at $250,000.
+On July 7, 2015, Boychuk continued his tenure with the Hurricanes in signing a one-year, two-way contract with the club which paid him $600,000 in the NHL or $200,000 in the AHL, with his salary being guaranteed at $250,000.
 In the 2015–16 season, Boychuk was directly assigned to the AHL with the Checkers.
 Boychuk was unable to assert the impact from previous seasons with the Checkers and after producing 25 points in 56 games he was loaned by the Hurricanes to the Bakersfield Condors, an affiliate to the Edmonton Oilers in exchange for Andrew Miller on March 7, 2016.

 As a free agent at the expiration of his NHL contract with the Hurricanes, on September 8, 2016, Boychuk agreed to a professional try-out contract from the Arizona Coyotes to attend their training camp.
-After NHL, he agreed to his first contract abroad, playing in the Russian-based KHL, one season for Sibir Novosibirsk followed by a season tenure with Slovakian entrant, HC Slovan Bratislava.
+After NHL, he agreed to his first contract abroad, playing in the Russian-based Kontinental Hockey League (KHL), one season for Sibir Novosibirsk, followed by a season tenure with Slovakian entrant, Slovan Bratislava.

 On June 1, 2018, Boychuk joined his third KHL club in as many seasons, agreeing to a one-year deal with Russian club, Severstal Cherepovets.
 In the ensuing 2018–19 season, Boychuk struggled to find his place with Severstal, posting just 4 points in 25 games.
-On November 19, 2018, he left the KHL and signed for the remainder of the season with Swiss club, SC Bern of the National League.
-SC Bern won the NL championship in 2019 and Boychuk assisted on the championship winning goal scored by Eric Blum.
+On November 19, he left the KHL and signed for the remainder of the season with Swiss club, SC Bern of the National League (NL).
+SC Bern won the NL championship in 2019 and Boychuk assisted on the championship-winning goal scored by Eric Blum.

-On December 27, 2019, Boychuk joined HC Fribourg-Gottéron of the National League (NL) for the remainder of the 2019–20 season as a replacement for injured David Desharnais.
+On December 27, 2019, Boychuk joined Switzerland's Fribourg-Gottéron of the NL for the remainder of the 2019–20 season as a replacement for injured David Desharnais.

+On May 19, 2025, Boychuk signed a one-year contract with HK Olimpija Ljubljana, a Slovenian-based club in the International Central European Hockey League, or ICEHL.